 Going back to the ESL industry, if you want to experience Japan only for a short time Westgate University offer 3 month contracts starting at the begining of each academic semester.

 Overall living and teaching English in Japan is great, although it is something that had an expiry date for me.
 Mainly because however much I love Japan, its a country I could never really feel at home in.

-Although not essential for teaching English in Japan a TEFL certificate may help in finding a job.
+Although not one of the requirements for teaching English in Japan (you only need a university degree, doesn’t matter the subject) a TEFL certificate may help in finding a job.